 Well, “Bless Pat”, as the old time Southerners used to say!
 Webb Simpson won a big one a couple of weeks back.
 So this is in honor of Webb’s triumph at TPC Summerlin (Shriners Hospital for Children Open) in Las Vegas, and his dear grandmother Nell, who has made these rum cakes renown, by baking them weekly (by the dozens it seems) to share with friends for as long as this here gal can remember.
 Yep that was one run on sentence, now wasn’t it!
 Go Webb!
 Go Nell!
 PS.
-As Nell’s recipe is a family held secret, this is my version!
+As Nell’s recipe is a family held secret, this is my attempt at imitation!

 4 whole eggs